SeldonIO/alibi/doc/source/overview/high_level.md

 only an issue if the variable you are taking the ALE with respect to is categorical.
 :::

+**Pros**:
+- ALE-plots are easy to visualize and understand intuitively
+- Very general as it is a black box algorithm
+- Doesn't struggle with dependencies in the underlying features unlike PDP-plots
+- ALE-plots are fast compared to other accumulated local effects insights such as PDP-plots

+**Cons**:
+- Harder to explain the underlying motivation behind the method than PDP-plots or M-plots.
+- Requires access to the training dataset.
+- Unlike PDP-plots, ALE-plots do not work with Categorical data

 #### Local Feature Attribution

 Local feature attribution asks how each feature in a given instance contributes to its prediction.
 In the case of an image this would highlight those pixels that make the model give the output it does.
-Note this differs subtly from Local Necessary Features in that they find the minimum subset of features required to give a prediction whereas local feature attribution creates a heat map that tells us each features contribution to the overall outcome.
+Note this differs subtly from Local Necessary Features which find the minimum subset of features required to give a prediction.
+Local feature attribution instead assigned a score to each feature.

 __TODO__:
-- picture showing above concept.
+- picture showing above.

 A good use of local feature attribution is to detect that a classifier trained on images is focusing on the correct features of an image in order to infer the class.
 As an example suppose you have a model trained to detect breeds of dog.
 You want to check that it focuses on the correct features of the dog in making its prediction.
-If you compute the feature attribution of a picture of a husky and discover that the model is only focusing on the snowy backdrop to the husky then you know both that all the images of huskies in your dataset overwhelmingly have snowy backdrops and also that the model will fail to generalize.
+If you compute the feature attribution of a picture of a husky and discover that the model is only focusing on the snowy backdrop to the husky then you know two things.
+All the images of huskies in your dataset overwhelmingly have snowy backdrops and also that the model will fail to generalize.
 It will potentially incorrectly classify other breeds of dog with snowy backdrops as huskies and also fail to recognise huskies without snowy backdrops.